braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/locations_and_geofences.md

 article_title: Location and Geofences for iOS
 platform: Swift
 page_order: 4
-description: "This reference article covers how to implement locations and geofences in your iOS application."
+description: "This reference article covers how to implement locations and geofences in your for the Swift SDK."
 Tool:
   - Location

 ---

-# Locations and geofences for iOS
+# Locations and geofences

+> This article covers setting up geofences for your iOS SDK integration.
+Geofences are only available in select Braze packages.
+Reach out to your Braze customer success manager to get started.

 At the core of Braze’s real-time location offering is the concept of a [geofence]({{site.baseurl}}/user_guide/engagement_tools/locations_and_geofences#about-locations-and-geofences).
 A geofence is a virtual geographic area, represented as latitude and longitude combined with a radius, forming a circle around a specific global position.

-This article covers setting up geofences for your iOS SDK integration.
-Geofences are only available in select Braze packages.
-Reach out to your Braze customer success manager to get started.

 {% alert important %}
 As of iOS 14, geofences do not work reliably for users who choose to give their approximate location permission.